-In a heavy pot on medium high heat, pour in the olive oil and saute onion until translucent.
-Add the chopped garlic (except for 1 clove) and heat with the onion for about four minutes.
-Next, add the cans of fire roasted tomatoes including the juice to the pan and cover for about 15 minutes, stirring every few minutes.
+- In a heavy pot over medium-high heat, pour in the olive oil and saute onion until is translucent.
+Add the chopped garlic (except for 1 clove) and saute for 30 seconds.

 - Add the cans of fire roasted tomatoes (including the juice) to the pan and cover and cook for 15 minutes, stirring occasionally.

 - Remove the lid and add the chicken broth and half & half.
 Bring the mixture to a simmer and continue simmering to reduce the liquid in the soup, about 10 to 12 minutes.

 - Add the remaining chopped garlic clove and fresh basil (reserve some for a garnish) and season to taste with salt and pepper.
 Lower your heat to medium and cook for 5 minutes more.